 I’m not writing a regular column anymore, but recent statistics released by the Department of Veterans Affairs were so shocking, I felt the need to address them in a public forum.
-The report entitled “Suicide Data Report: 2012“ examined suicide among our veterans, and found some alarming trends.
+To put it simply, the suicide rate for veterans is too high.
+The report entitled “Suicide Data Report: 2012” examined suicide among our veterans, and found some alarming trends.
 Incredibly, the suicide rate among veterans in 2009 and 2010 (the latest year data was accumulated) stood at 22 per day.
 That’s right… per day!
 The rigors of war, and the toll that takes on a veteran and their families can be overwhelming at times.
 Conforming to a normal life after living in a combat zone for a year (or longer) can be confusing and downright difficult.

 Estimated number of veteran suicides 1999-2010